 But Brie knows it’s one more rung on a ladder that reaches higher still.
 She also knows her professional success is simply part of a larger contentment.
 “Being in my mid-30s, I’m feeling satisfied in life,” she says.
 “I got married earlier this year [to her Little Hours co-star and longtime boyfriend Dave Franco].
 I think there are a lot of [areas] where I figured out what I want.
 I know who I am,” she adds, “and I’m proud of it.”
 Hollywood’s finally starting to find out.

-Photography by Diego Uchitel
+Photography by: Photography by Diego Uchitel